cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 Most people think of zswap and zram simply as two different flavours of the same thing, compressed swap -- a mechanism to offload pages from physical RAM, typically to disk, to compressed RAM, or through both in sequence.
-Superficially that would be correct in that they both can contain swapped pages, but they make fundamentally different bets about how the kernel should handle memory pressure, and picking the wrong one for your situation can actively make things worse than having no swap at all.
+Superficially, that's correct -- they both hold swapped pages -- but they make fundamentally different bets about how the kernel should handle memory pressure, and picking the wrong one for your situation can actively make things worse than having no swap at all.

 The most significant difference between them lies in where they sit in the kernel's storage hierarchy, and thus, what they are capable of signalling to